All values passed to QFQ will be:

 On any violation, QFQ will sleep securityAttackDelaySeconds (Configuration) and than exit the running PHP process.
 A detected attack leads to a complete white (=empty) page.

-If securityShowMessage: true (Configuration), at least a message is displayed after the delay.
+If securityShowMessage: on (Configuration), at least a message is displayed after the delay.

 Client Parameter via SIP¶